-Our 2030 Impact Targets
+Our 2030 Impact Targets and Results

 The outcomes of the AIP demonstrate the interlinked and interdependent nature of water investments on social and economic outcomes.